 Jess began her career over 13 years ago in a school-based autism program as a paraprofessional and then teacher after receiving her master's in special education.
 Interested in supporting children across settings, she transitioned to community and home-based services, becoming a Board-Certified Behavior Analyst in 2019.
 Her current clinical interests include parent coaching, supervision, Skills-Based Treatment, and ADHD.

 Ashley has a master's in Adapted Physical Activity and began her career coaching Special Olympics tennis and teaching Adapted Physical Education classes in Pennsylvania.
 With a love for the mountains, she moved to Colorado in 2013 to work for a nonprofit organization specializing in outdoor programs for youth with autism.
-She enjoys working with individuals in school, home and clinical settings.
+With over 10 years of experience supporting students in schools, she is also trained in Brain Frames, a set of visual tools that organize language, and Empower, a method designed to teach expository writing effectively.
+She enjoys working with individuals in school, home, and clinical settings.